 While there is no DVR with this streaming service, there is plenty of on-demand content to play, pause, stop and re-watch whenever you want.

 Commercials are a necessary evil of most streaming content services.
-With the exception of platforms like Disney+ and Netflix, every streaming service will break up their content with ads to keep the price down.
+Nearly every streaming service will break up their content with ads to keep the price down.

 Most commercials are between 15 and 90 seconds long and occur in batches of two or three every 30 minutes.
 Hour-long shows may have between four and five commercial breaks.